Pieterv24Arch/Race-Game/README.md

 # Race-Game

-<h1> When writing code please do so in the local branch and not in a different folder inside the localbranch</h1>
+<h3>When writing code please do so in the local branch and not in a different folder inside the localbranch</h3>

 <b>To get this repository:</b>